kindista/kindista/src/to-do.md

   - #links
   - fix css and add :hr tag to the lovers list
   - check lover-list functionality works on feedbacks and events
-  - show list of people who love an item
-  - figure out why own offers and requests are showing as inactive
   - move loves back to the lover
   - rm bulk-love function
 ## web apps